httpwg/wg-materials/ietf117/minutes.md

 #### Upload Progress

-TJ - Active disinterest given the expericeces with incompatibility with 100 responses
+TJ - Active disinterest given the experiences with incompatibility with 100 responses

 Hans Jorg Happel - I would generally be in favour of something like that.